What is the German freelance visa?

-- EU citizens as well as citizen of Norway, Switzerland, Iceland or Liechtenstein do not need a visa to freelance in Germany.
+- EU citizens as well as citizens of Norway, Switzerland, Iceland or Liechtenstein do not need a visa to freelance in Germany.

-- Non-EU citizens who have a work or other German visa which also allows freelancing do not need a freelance visa as long as freelancing is not the main source of income.
+- Non-EU citizens who have a work or other German visa which also allows freelancing does not need a freelance visa as long as freelancing is not the main source of income.

 - Citizens from Australia, Canada, Israel, Japan, Korea, New Zealand and the USA need a visa to work in Germany but do not need a visa to enter Germany for up to 90 days.

 - All other citizens need a visa to enter Germany source and another visa to freelance in Germany.
 In this case, it is recommended that you apply for a freelance visa from your country before coming to Germany.

 - Students on a student visa can work up to 120 days per year for an employer but need a freelance visa for additional freelance work.
 You can have a student visa and a freelance visa at the same time.

 - You don't need a German address to apply for the freelance visa but you need one later when applying for the residence permit source.

 - You must have German health insurance.
 Travel insurance is not accepted.
 Read more about your options in our review of the best health insurance plans for expats.